lassejlv/servemon/docs/config-file.md

 -   watch: `Boolean` - Watch the directory for changes.
 (You can set it to true or false)
 -   open: `Boolean` - Servemon will ask you if you want to open the browser.
 (Default: true)
 -   logger: `Boolean` - Servemon will log the requests.
 (Default: false)
--   explore: `Boolean` - Get a file explore in the browser to see files in your current directory.
+-   fileExplore: `Boolean` - Get a file explore in the browser to see files in your current directory.
 Go to http://localhost:YOUR_PORT/explore and you are good to go!
 (Default: false)